Snoozeds/dankrpg-web/docs/The-Basics/user settings.md

 ## Setting your family mode:
 `d!familymode <true/false>` <br />
-Default: false <br />
+Default: False <br />
-This setting is still in beta, as it doesn't change much.
-Currently, it just disables the command "kill".
-This will be expanded upon in the future.
+Disables gambling commands, such as: `bet`, `blackjack`, `slots`.

 :::info
 Family mode will only save for you.
-You may see other content from other user's commands.
-However, some commands won't be allowed to be used on you.
+You will still see other users using gambling commands.
 :::

 ## Setting your user interactions setting: